kenziyuliu/DGNN-PyTorch/README.md

 Here, `<dataset>` should be one of `nturgbd-cross-subject`, `nturgbd-cross-view`, or `kinetics-skeleton` depending on the dataset/task on which to train the model.

 **Note:** At the moment, only `nturgbd-cross-subject` is supported.
-More config files will be added later, or you could write your own config file.
+More config files will (hopefully) be added, or you could write your own config file using the existing ones for `nturgbd-cross-subject`.

 ### 2nd Stream: Motion